SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels

 \section{Conclusions}

-In this paper, we analyzed the SEP for an $M$-PSK-modulated $n$-bit phase-quantized SIMO system with $N_\textup{r}$ antennas over i.i.d.
+In this paper, we analyzed the SEP for an $M$-PSK-modulated, $n$-bit phase-quantized SIMO system with $N_\textup{r}$ antennas over i.i.d.
 Rayleigh fading channels.
-A key contribution was a novel approach to the SEP analysis, which leverages the circular symmetry of both the noise and fading distributions.
-Using this approach, we derived exact analytical SEP expressions for a QPSK-modulated $n$-bit phase-quantized SIMO-MRC system, along with the associated diversity and coding gains.
+A key contribution was a novel approach to the SEP analysis, which leverages the circular symmetry of both the fading and AWGN distributions.
+Using this approach, we derived exact analytical SEP expressions for a QPSK-modulated, $n$-bit phase-quantized SIMO-MRC system, along with the associated diversity and coding gains.
 Notably, with only $n = 4$ bits, the system achieves full diversity and approximately $94.8\%$ of the coding gain attainable in the unquantized case.
-In addition to complementing the existing diversity results on a QPSK-modulated $2$-bit phase-quantized SIMO-SC system, we derived an approximate closed-form SEP expression for the corresponding SIMO-MRC system.
-The proposed analytical framework also provides insights into the MISO-SIMO duality, which we leveraged to characterize the diversity gain of a general $M$-PSK-modulated $n$-bit phase-quantized SIMO-MRC system and to directly transfer these results to the dual MISO setting.
-Furthermore, we quantified the additional loss in diversity and coding gains for a QPSK-modulated $2$-bit phase-quantized SIMO system incurred when only $2$ bits of channel phase information per antenna are available at the receiver.
+In addition to complementing the existing diversity results on a QPSK-modulated, $2$-bit phase-quantized SIMO-SC system, we derived an approximate closed-form SEP expression for the corresponding SIMO-MRC system.
+The proposed analytical framework also provides insights into the MISO-SIMO duality, which we leveraged to characterize the diversity gain of a general $M$-PSK-modulated, $n$-bit phase-quantized SIMO-MRC system and to directly transfer these results to the dual MISO setting.
+Furthermore, we quantified the additional loss in diversity and coding gains for a QPSK-modulated, $2$-bit phase-quantized SIMO system incurred when only $2$ bits of channel phase information per antenna are available at the receiver.
 All the above analytical results were verified through simulations.
-Finally, we note that the SEP characterization of the phase-quantized SIMO-MRC system in Theorem~\ref{theorem: equivalence_MRC_AO} relies on the assumption of both i.i.d. channels and i.i.d. noise samples, and may not directly extend to general correlated channels.
-Extending the SEP analysis to phase-quantized SIMO systems with correlated channels remains an open problem for future investigation. \appendices
+Finally, we note that the SEP characterization of the phase-quantized SIMO-MRC system in Theorem~\ref{theorem: equivalence_MRC_AO} relies on the assumption of i.i.d. channels and noise samples, and may not directly extend to general correlated channels. \black{Computing the coding gain for a phase-quantized SIMO system with correlated channels where $M=2^n$ and a full analysis with limited CSIR remain open problems for future investigation}. \appendices